Walking for Weight Loss Plan – Introduction

 A daily walk will have a massive impact on how you mentally and physically feel and how you look too

-Even without making major dietary changes, just by virtue of adding walking to your daily routine, you can lose 12 pounds or so over 12 weeks.
+Even without making major dietary changes, just by adding walking to your daily routine, you can lose 12 pounds or so over 12 weeks.

 Add in some healthy dietary changes, and that can account for another pound a week, which in total would add up to 24 pounds over three months.